FhmDmi/Eegle.jl/docs/src/documents/Treatment MI.md

-# Data Treatment for Motor Imagery Databases
+# Treatment MI

-This document describes all the changes applied to downloaded Motor Imagery databases from MOABB to achieve standardization in the [CSV format](@ref).
+This document describes all the changes applied to downloaded Motor Imagery databases from MOABB.

 ## AlexMI